Hill-Rom (HRC) Releases FY 2019 Earnings Guidance

 Hill-Rom (NYSE:HRC) issued an update on its FY 2019 earnings guidance on Friday morning.
 The company provided earnings per share (EPS) guidance of $5.08-5.16 for the period, compared to the Thomson Reuters consensus estimate of $4.64.
 The company issued revenue guidance of $2.876-2.905 billion, compared to the consensus revenue estimate of $2.84 billion.Hill-Rom also updated its FY19 guidance to $5.08-5.16 EPS.

-Hill-Rom (NYSE:HRC) last posted its quarterly earnings results on Friday, November 2nd.
-The medical technology company reported $1.63 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.51 by $0.12.
-The firm had revenue of $759.20 million during the quarter, compared to the consensus estimate of $750.90 million.
+Hill-Rom (NYSE:HRC) last released its earnings results on Friday, November 2nd.
+The medical technology company reported $1.63 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.51 by $0.12.
+The company had revenue of $759.20 million during the quarter, compared to the consensus estimate of $750.90 million.
 Hill-Rom had a return on equity of 20.54% and a net margin of 8.19%.
-The business’s revenue was up 2.8% compared to the same quarter last year.
-During the same period last year, the company earned $1.32 earnings per share.
-On average, research analysts predict that Hill-Rom will post 5.09 earnings per share for the current fiscal year.
+Hill-Rom’s quarterly revenue was up 2.8% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted $1.32 EPS.
+On average, equities analysts forecast that Hill-Rom will post 5.09 EPS for the current fiscal year.

 Hill-Rom Company Profile